sumit298/Firebase-Live-Blog/README.md

 }
 ```

+- You can limit the size of a query so that malicious users (or you after a big lunch) can't run expensive queries
+  - `allow list: if request.query.limit <= 10;`

 ### Time-Based Rules Examples

 Firestore also includes a `duration` helper to generate dates that can be operated upon.
 For example, we might want to throttle updates to 1 minute intervals.
 We can create this rule by comparing the `request.time` to a timestamp on the document + the throttle duration.